Germany's Schaeuble pushes back in Greece debt relief row

-BERLIN Reforms agreed by Greece are "remarkable" but the Greek economy is not yet competitive and Athens must press ahead with implementing its existing reforms-for-aid program, German Finance Minister Wolfgang Schaeuble said on Monday.
+BERLIN May 22 Reforms agreed by Greece are "remarkable" but the Greek economy is not yet competitive and Athens must press ahead with implementing its existing reforms-for-aid programme, German Finance Minister Wolfgang Schaeuble said on Monday.

-"We are not talking about a new program but the implementation of the program agreed in 2015," Schaeuble said.
-"At the end of the program, in 2018, we will, if necessary, put in place additional measures that we have defined."
+"We are not talking about a new programme but the implementation of the programme agreed in 2015," Schaeuble said.
+"At the end of the programme, in 2018, we will, if necessary, put in place additional measures that we have defined."

 "It is about one goal - namely to help Greece become competitive," Schaeuble said, adding Greece was not there yet.